smcclennon/LTFO/README.md

 - Choose which drive to flood with files
 - Ability to go back to the previous setting by pressing enter (enter blank)
 - Final randomly-generated confirmation code to prevent accidents
+- **Generate removal/cleanup script to automatically remove all files generated**

 View [Logout Reminder Releases](https://github.com/smcclennon/Logout-Reminder/releases)
 # Installation